KieniL/kerberos_slackware/README.md

 Ansible playbook to install kerberos on slackware (educational purposes)

+I increased the memory of slackware to 512 MB

 You must have this installed on the host:
 * ansible
 * sshpass